Romimap/Mix-Max-demo-project/readme.md

 - **mixing_2.tscn** : Transitions between two textures.
 UV coordinates are used to define the blending weights.

+- **micropriority.tscn** : Illustrates the effect of the micro-priority parameter on a transition between two textures (figure 10 of the paper).

 - **synthesis.tscn** : Synthesizes a texture using a tiling and blending algorithm (a dual grid is used)

 - **synthesis_mixing_3.tscn** : Synthesizes three texture "layers", and then mixes them together using image masks.

+- **teaser.tscn** : Showcases transitions between the provided appearances (figure 1 of the paper).

 # Shader dependencies